maq1017/packet-node/README.md

 screen -d -m sudo ./linbpq
 '''

-Start minicom to connect to Linbpq's virtual com ports, where the com port path is as defined in your bpq32.cfg:
+Start minicom to connect to Linbpq's virtual com ports, where the com port path is as the first one defined in your bpq32.cfg:
 '''
 minicom -b 19200 -D /home/radio/tnc/com10
 '''